 In connection with the sale of debt securities or warrants to purchase debt securities, underwriters may receive compensation from the South African government or from purchasers of debt securities or warrants to purchase debt securities for whom they may act as agents in the form of discounts, concessions or commissions.
-Underwriters may sell debt securities or warrants to purchase debt securities to or through dealers, and such dealers may receive compensation in the form of discounts, concessions or commissions for the purchasers for whom they may act as agents.
-Underwriters, dealers and agents that participate in the distribution of debt securities or warrants to purchase debt securities may be deemed to be underwriters, and any discount or commission received by them from the South African government and any profit on the resale of debt securities or warrants to purchase debt securities by them may be deemed to be underwriter or agent will be identified, and any such compensation received from the South African government will be described, in the prospectus supplement.
+Underwriters may sell debt securities or warrants to purchase debt securities to or through dealers, and such dealers may receive compensation in the form of discounts, concessions from the underwriters and/or commissions for the purchasers for whom they may act as agents.
+Underwriters, dealers and agents that participate in the distribution of debt securities or warrants to purchase debt securities by them may be deemed to be underwriter and any profit on the resale of debt securities or warrants to purchase debt securities by them may be deemed to be underwriting discounts and commissions under the Securities Act.
+Any such underwriter or agent will be identified, and any such compensation received from the South African government will be described, in the prospectus supplement.